 This Indie pick was the book club's pick for January 2014.
-It was unbelievable and funny.
-We gave it 3.5 stars!— From Book Club Books
+It was unbelievable and funny.— From Book Club Books

 October 2013 Indie Next List

 “Have you ever dreamed of moving to rural Vermont?
 Imagined the good life away from traffic, noise, and the difficulties of city life?
 Stimson and her husband did exactly that, moving from St. Louis with children and dogs and cats in tow.
 By turns hilarious and heartbreaking, Mud Season is the story of their immersion into a small town populated with crusty Vermonters who view 'flatlanders' with a combination of suspicion and amusement.
 This is a funny, self-deprecating memoir of making a new life in a beautiful place.”

 — Ellen Burns, Books On The Common, Ridgefield, CT

 Living the dream of the endless vacation